lammps/lammps/doc/src/compute_property_grid.rst

 This compute calculates a per-grid vector or array depending on the number of input values.
 The length of the vector or number of array rows (distributed across all processors) is Nx * Ny * Nz.
-For access by other commands, the name of the grid produced by this command is "grid".
-The name of its data is "data".
+For access by other commands, the name of the single grid produced by this command is "grid".
+The name of its per-grid data is "data".

 The (x,y,z) and (xc,yc,zc) coordinates are in distance :doc:`units
 <units>`.